jonmvdavis/DavisMazumderTrends/README.md

 # Program Organization

 The analysis was conducted using Stata 15.1.
 The code is organized by the file DavisMazumder2020.do which calls separate programs to create each table and figure.
+The data is contained in the file DavisMazumderData.dta (or DavisMazumderData.csv).

 # Variable Descriptions